sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ###### Grenade Enthusiast

-To you, all voidrunners should know about the hazardous materials common to their tradeóand their reaction to open flame.
+To you, all voidrunners should know about the hazardous materials common to their trade√≥and their reaction to open flame.

 Over the course of 1 minute, you can use this feature to create one grenade, mine, or remote detonator.
 Items produced in this way lose effectiveness after 1 hour.